As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Weight: Pounds

 An old dog or a senior dog pooping inside the house isn’t fun for anyone; it creates a nasty mess for owners to clean up and leaves your dog feeling ashamed and embarrassed.
-No one likes to think of their elderly pooch as having lost his dignity so if there’s anything owners can do to prevent soiling inside the house, they will do it.
+No one likes to think of their elderly pooch as having lost their dignity, so if there’s anything owners can do to prevent soiling inside the house, they will do it.

-There are many possible factors that may explain why your old dog has started messing indoors and it’s important to pick up on clues which could point you towards possible causes.
+There are many possible factors that may explain why your old dog has started messing indoors and it’s important to pick up on clues that could point you toward possible causes.
 Some of these causes are treatable and others can only be managed.

-Causes can be divided into three main categories: Faecal incontinence, gastrointestinal upset and cognitive dysfunction/confusion.
+Causes can be divided into three main categories: Fecal incontinence, gastrointestinal upset, and cognitive dysfunction/confusion.

-Faecal or bowel incontinence refers to a lack of ability of your elderly dog to control their bowel movements; they can no longer prevent the passage of faeces out of the anus and so they may spontaneously poop.
-Sometimes they are aware of the situation and can’t do anything about it and other times they will defecate / poop and be seemingly unaware of what’s happening or not even notice.
+Fecal or bowel incontinence refers to a lack of ability of your elderly dog to control their bowel movements; they can no longer prevent the passage of feces out of the anus and so they may spontaneously poop.
+Sometimes they are aware of the situation and can’t do anything about it, and other times they will defecate / poop and be seemingly unaware of what’s happening or not even notice.

 In most cases, bowel incontinence can be attributed to a reduced function of the anal sphincter muscles – a circular arrangement of muscles that controls the release of stools.